-Instagram is primarily a visual platform packed with lifestyle shots of the rich and famous, endearing pictures of pets, of culinary adventures, or of beautiful landscapes.
+Instagram is primarily a visual platform packed with lifestyle shots of the rich and famous, endearing pictures of pets, culinary adventures, or beautiful landscapes.
 Well, not always.
-With an Instagram account, you have a priceless business tool in your hands.
+You have a priceless business tool in your hands with an Instagram account.
 With real thought and strategy, you could persuade your reader to like, share, and comment on your post; it could even lead them to visit your website.

-Though Instagram is a visual treat for a user, the post is not complete without a caption to go with it.
+Though Instagram is a visual treat for a user, a post is not complete without a caption to go with it.
 For example, a woman sipping water wearing gym clothes of a particular brand could look like a candid photograph taken by anybody.
 Without a caption, the purpose is lost.
-Thus, it is necessary that you come with good Instagram caption ideas.
+Thus, you must come up with good Instagram caption ideas.

 Instagram algorithms determine which posts come on a user’s feed.
-This is based on relevance and relevancy is determined by the engagement on that particular post determines relevancy.
+This is based on relevance, and the engagement on that particular post determines relevancy.
 Here are some tips on how to write Instagram captions.

 - Adds value to the image